 1. If the property is served by Public Water, then a Current "Certificate Of Water Availability" will need to be produced.
 Contact the water purveyor for this.

 2. If the property is to be served by an Individual Well the rules have changed effective November 2015; The way the process now works is that you and I will determine a good well site on the property and I will show that on my septic design.
 Public Health will give us expedited review of the septic design and well site (versus a site that is served by public water); Once they have reviewed our design then they will issue out a "hold" letter that is not an approval, it is a "hold" letter; What it will state is that the septic design is ok and will be approved once the following have been completed: 1.
 The well needs to be drilled.
 2. Declaration of covenant which describes the exact location of the well (which I will prep for you) will need to be signed in front of a notary and then recorded down in Seattle at the King County Recorder's office.
 2a.
-A four hour pump draw down test must be done.
-3. The water from the well needs the following tests done: a.
-Two separate samples to be tested for bacteria b. one sample to be tested for Nitrates c. one sample to be tested for Arsenic; Note that you can no longer utilize a well that has arsenic higher then ten parts per billion (even with treatment).
+A two hour pump draw down test must be done.
+If the well flows at less then 5 gpm then a four hour test must be done. well must produce at least 400 gallons per day 3.
+The water from the well needs the following tests done: a.
+Two separate samples to be tested for bacteria b. one sample to be tested for Nitrates c. one sample to be tested for Arsenic; Note that wells with arsenic higher then ten parts per billion can sometimes be used if treatment is installed in certain circumstances.
 Once this is all done and submitted then Public Health will approve the septic design.
 Note that the water samples must be collected either by the well driller or the water system engineer and they must fill out and sign a chain of custody form certifying that they pulled the samples and delivered them to the lab.
 Note if your well's 100 foot protective radius encumbers a neighboring property that the owner of that property will have to sign a restrictive covenant in order for your well site to be approved.

 Note: If you need assistance with the above, please feel free to contact us.